HarlandWHansen/Food-Pantry-Inventory/docs/source/DevDocs/Git Guidelines.rst

     #.
 Click on Add in the dropdown.

     #.
-Verify that "Virtual Environmemt" is highlighted on the far left of
+Verify that "Virtual Environment" is highlighted on the far left of
-        the dialog the comes up, and that the "New Environment" radio button has been selected.
+        the dialog that comes up, and that the "New Environment" radio button has been selected.

     #.
 Choose Python 3.7 as the base interpreter.
 (If 3.7 is not